Sebastenhauer/nlp-repo/README.md

 As this is my first nlp-project and I am a beginner in coding, I am extremely grateful for feedback!

-input:\n
+input:
-directory which contains documents of various file formats. supports languages German, English as well as the latin languages\n
+directory which contains documents of various file formats. supports languages German, English as well as the latin languages
 output:
 pandas dataframe with basic analysis and linguistic features for each document (or each language of each document) html graphical summary of the dataframe

 The script does basically the following:

-1: transform pdfs, docx and some other formated documents into txt /n
+1: transform pdfs, docx and some other formated documents into txt

-2: let the user decide from which directory documents should be imported \n
+2: let the user decide from which directory documents should be imported

 3: let the user specify if single documents in the directory are written in more than one language

 4: depending on the answer to 3, the language detection is applied on the entire document or on each sentence of the doc individually (= considerably more costly and not always accurate, especially if the document is not well parsed)

 5: apply some cleaning functions, adapted from the package nlpre
 6: define textname, language, cleaned text (= subselect certain linguistic elements), nouns, verbs, adjectives and named entities
 7: story all these data along with the original text in a pandas dataframe in the directory from which the documents are parsed